Struct Operator

 pub async fn exists(&self, path: &str) -> Result<bool>

-Check if this path exists or not.
+Check whether this path exists.

 §Example